Criminal Law Research

 The Domestic Influence of International Criminal Tribunals: The International Criminal Tribunal for the Former Yugoslavia and the Creation of the State Court of Bosnia & Herzegovina, 46 COLUM.
 J. TRANSNAT’L L. 279 (2008).

-Justification & Excuse, in OXFORD HANDBOOK OF THE PHILOSOPHY OF CRIMINAL LAW (David Dolinko & John Deigh, eds., forthcoming Oxford University Press 2010).
+Justification and Excuse, in OXFORD HANDBOOK OF PHILOSOPHY OF CRIMINAL LAW (David Dolinko & John Deigh, eds., Oxford University Press 2011).

 CRIMINAL LAW CONVERSATIONS (Oxford University Press 2009) (co-edited with Paul Robinson & Stephen Garvey).